framersai/.github/profile/README.md

   [![Discord](https://img.shields.io/badge/Discord-Join%20Us-5865F2?style=flat-square&logo=discord)](https://discord.gg/framers)
 </div>

-We're building operating systems designed to work with your life not just your tech.
+We're building operating systems designed to work with seamlessly your life.
 Open source, local-first, AI-native, and yours.
+All built off of OpenStrand and AgentOS.

+AgentOS AI assistants are capable of adapting their personas dynamically and can perform emergent behaviors.

 ## Core Projects